johnowhitaker/baobab_project/README.md

 Various tools related to the resource assesment of baobabs in Zimbabwe.

-To install dependancies in Ubuntu: sudo apt-get install qgis python-pygame python-sklearn
+To install dependancies in Ubuntu: sudo apt-get install qgis python-pygame python-sklearn python-imaging

 Tools: